A Tight Runtime Analysis for the $(\mu + \lambda)$ EA: Upper Bounds

 The time $\tau_{1,\mu}(i)$, that is, the specific case that $j_1 = 1$ and $j_2 = \mu$, is also called the \emph{takeover time} of a new best individual.
 For this takeover time, Sudholt~\cite[Lemma~2]{Sudholt09} proved the upper bound

 for any $i \in [0..n-1]$.

 In this section we improve this result by (i)~treating the general case of arbitrary $j_1, j_2 \in [1..\mu]$ and (ii)~by showing an asymptotically smaller bound for the case $\lambda = \omega(\mu)$.
-In our main analysis of the \ea, we need takeover times for general values of $j_2$ to profit from the fact that for certain fitness levels, a true fitness gain becomes easy already significantly before the population contains only best individuals.
+In our main analysis of the \ea, we need takeover times for general values of $j_2$ to profit from the event when we get a fitness gain before the population contains only best individuals, which is likely to happen on the lower fitness levels as we show further.
 The extension to general values of $j_1$ is not needed, but since it does not take extra effort, we do it on the way.

 We first prove the following result for arbitrary values of $\mu$ and $\lambda$.
 We need this result since it allows arbitrary target numbers $j_2$.
-For $j_1 = 1$, $j_2=\mu$, and $\lambda = \omega(\log \mu)$, this bound is be weaker than Sudholt's bound, see the discussion further below, but it is sufficient for our purposes.

 \begin{lemma} Let $i \in [0..n-1]$ and $j_1, j_2 \in [1..\mu]$ with $j_1 < j_2$.
 Then

 \end{lemma}

 \begin{proof} To prove this lemma we use Theorem~\ref{th:levels}.
 For this purpose we define levels $A_{j_1}, \dots, A_{j_2}$.
 For any $j \in [j_1..j_2 - 1]$ the populations in level $A_j$ have exactly $j$ fit individuals.
 The level $A_{j_2}$ consists of all populations with at least $j_2$ fit individuals.
 Note that the \ea cannot go from level $A_j$ to any other level with smaller index, since it cannot decrease the number of the fit individuals due to the elitist selection.